 There is even the possibility for using the fin flaps as a built in drogue.
 By setting them in opposite directions at high deflection angles they will be very effective "brakes" and could be handy in conditions where you need to slow down.
 Each flap will have an independent control and will be adjustable from the helm station.”

 This is all very interesting to me personally as, way back in the 50s, I had the same conclusion about the required leeway or angular drift to create board lift.
 So I came up with specially widened centerboard case that accommodated a board with an articulating cam at the rear edge.
-This could be turned via a cockpit handle, so that the board could be angled about 3° to each side, to provide lift without having to rely on leeway.
-The problem in my case was that this was mounted on a fairly short monohull, that already drifted fairly easily sideways to create the lift angle it needed!
-But such a foil on a long slim catamaran would seem to make even more sense, so the results of this one will also be interesting to watch.
+This could be turned via a cockpit handle, so that when lowered, the board could be angled about 3° to each side, to provide lift without having to rely on leeway (today this is called 'a jibing or gybing board').
+The problem in my case was that this was mounted in a short monohull that already drifted fairly easily sideways to create the lift angle it needed, so I was never able to prove to myself that the gain was worth the extra drag.
+But such a foil on a long slim catamaran would seem to make even more sense, so the results of this one will be interesting to watch.
 For the Atlantic 47, I imagine this flap will appear as a small rudder aft of the LAR keel, with an actuator up inside the hull.
-Probably only a small movement will be required, unless of course, Chris also plans to use them as brakes!
+Probably only a small movement will be required, unless of course Chris also plans to use them as brakes!

 Kudos to Chris for these most interesting new developments.

 "New articles, comments and references will be added periodically as new questions are answered and other info comes in relative to this subject, so you're invited to revisit and participate." —webmaster